 There are no Aboriginal heritage items or Aboriginal places of heritage significance listed in this schedule, or within the study area itself (Figure 2).
-A number of general heritage items are listed in the wider vicinity of the school, but none are related to Aboriginal cultural heritage.
+A number of general heritage items are listed in the wider vicinity of the school, including the school itself, but none are related to Aboriginal cultural heritage.
 Although there are no Aboriginal heritage items listed this does not necessarily mean that the land has low Aboriginal cultural heritage significance.

-Figure 2: Heritage items in the vicinity of Ulladulla Public School (Source: SCC LEP Heritage Map HER\016D)
+Figure 2: Heritage items in the vicinity of Milton Public School (Source: SCC LEP Heritage Map HER_016C)

-3.3 NSW National Parks and Wildlife Act 1974
+3.3 NSW NATIONAL PARKS AND WILDLIFE ACT 1974